E-commerce

 Trust: return policy close to the CTA, moderated reviews.

-Pricing and fees
+Price and fees

 SEO and conversion

-Internal linking and journey
+Internal linking and journeys

-Checkout funnel: payment, delivery, transparency
+Checkout: payment, delivery, transparency

 Guest checkout for the first purchase if possible.

-Payment errors should be explicit (3-D Secure, limits).
+Explicit payment errors (3-D Secure, limits).

-Summary readable before confirmation.
+Clear summary before confirmation.

-Post-purchase: clear confirmation email and page.
+Post-purchase: clear email and confirmation page.

-A smooth funnel reduces pressure on support: fewer “where is my order?” requests if expectations are set at payment.
+A smooth funnel reduces pressure on support: fewer «where is my order?» if expectations are set at payment.

 Web performance and Core Web Vitals